 After the driver is stable, you might want to add optimization flags to build a production quality driver.
-See the cc(1) man page in Sun Studio Man Pages for specific information on optimizations in the Sun Studio C compiler.
+See the cc(1) man page in Oracle Developer Studio 12.6 Man Pages for specific information about optimizations in the Oracle Developer Studio C compiler.

 Global variables should be treated as volatile in device drivers.
 The volatile tag is discussed in greater detail in Declaring a Variable Volatile.
 Use of the flag depends on the platform.
 See the man pages.

 If the driver module depends on symbols exported by another kernel module, the dependency can be specified by the –dy and –N options of the loader, ld(1).
 If the driver depends on a symbol exported by misc/mySymbol, the example below should be used to create the driver binary.